jessepisel/energy_analytics/README.md.txt

 1. Experience with working with energy datasets
 2. Understanding of the role of data analytics, geostatistics and machine learning for energy applications (subsurface and above surface).
 3. Expert knowledge of methods, workflows and decisions in data analytics, geostatistics and machine learning, and the theoretical and practical considerations, and limitations over the various stages:
+..a.
 Data Analysis and Statistics
+..b.
 Estimation and Simulation
+..c.
 Uncertainty Characterization
+..d.
 Decision Making
-Expert knowledge of the fundamental algorithms and some ability to customize for advanced workflows.
+4. Expert knowledge of the fundamental algorithms and some ability to customize for advanced workflows.
-Understand current practice limitations and new opportunities for advancement of geostatistics.
+5. Understand current practice limitations and new opportunities for advancement of geostatistics.